 When I lived in the Docklands of East London, next to Commercial Road, it was a battle to keep my gums pink.
 Here is a short reading, from my novel Never Mind the Beasts, about the many routines from my time in the Docklands.
 Close to Poplar, in the Lansbury Public Housing Estate.
 It isContinue reading “Pink Gums”

 When I lived in East London, we walked along the canal near Christmas and ate the Christmas cake.
 I thought about my family, especially my brother Aaron, gone now 8 years.
 We were very close growing up as new immigrants in America, and also in Milton Keynes, where he was born.

 From North Las Vegas to a dentist in Turkey, to the house of 100 beers in Northern Poland, there are many travels.
 Dear Mercury, patron saint of thieves, these are my multi-faced identities.
 Dear readers & listeners & fellow travellers, here are some journeys:

 ” I take the train to Barcelona.
 The train enters a tunnel.
 A baby coughs very lightly, an older man clears his throat.
 The tunnel, that’s where we all go, light or no light no one is to know.
 My amphibian throat gurgles, will the language spill out of me, it is a great accomplishment.Continue reading “The Art of Everyone”

 Back in the day, when the days were longer, and then shorter, much like today but faster, I began to write poetry under cover of full moon during my Mormon mission.
 Bloating/unbloating.
 This was the beginning of my behind-the-scenes spirituality.
 Now part of my behind-the-scenes novel-in-progress, The Dreamlife of Honey.
 The second in my nomadic surrealist trilogy.
+Here is a reading.